FindoraNetwork/platform/components/txn_builder_cli/README.md

 ```
 ./txn_builder_cli --txn txn_loan activate_loan --issuer 0 --loan 0
 ```
+By default, `https://testnet.findora.org` is used.
+To switch to `http://localhost`, add `--http --localhost`.

 ### Pay off the loan
 ```
 ./txn_builder_cli --txn txn_loan pay_loan --loan 0 --amount 200
 ```
+By default, `https://testnet.findora.org` is used.
+To switch to `http://localhost`, add `--http --localhost`.

 ## Querying the ledger server